 - Lead trial counsel to 3M Company in a variety of patent cases, including litigation involving projection technology, medical devices, and optics.

-- Mr. Reichman represented The Coca-Cola Company for over a decade on a wide range of intellectual property matters, including patents, trademarks, false advertising, and copyrights.
+- Represented The Coca-Cola Company for over a decade on a wide range of intellectual property matters, including patents, trademarks, false advertising, and copyrights.
 These matters include, among others:

 - Lead trial counsel in jury trial of patent claims involving vending machine.